Skip to content

 • Table: Tabular display of the data used in the chart.

-• Download Data: Download the tabular with the used data as csv-file
+• Download Data: Download the table with the selected data as csv-file

 Additional features to ease the use of this GUI are: